 But, we hope to change that.

-What I am asking my readers is to please help us out!
+So, I am asking you readers to help me fund-raise for Greyson.

 But, more importantly, I am asking you to share this page.